riker2072/42LC/README.md

 # 42LC
 42LC calculator (alpha version)

 Note for 3/4/24 update:  Added INPUT command.
+When done entering the number, use ENTER (instead of R/S).
 The following program codes are used (when stored in file) :
 62xx for INPUT var,
 63xx for INPUT reg,
 66xx for INPUT ind var,